puniverse/capsule/README.md

 * `Security-Policy`: a security policy file, relative to the capsule root, that will be used as the security policy
 * `Security-Policy-A`: a security policy file, relative to the capsule root, that will be appended to the default security policy
 * `Java-Agents`: a list of Java agents used by the application; formatted `agent` or `agent=arg1,arg2...`, where agent is either the path to a JAR relative to the capsule root, or a Maven coordinate of a dependency
+* `Native-Agents`: a list of native JVMTI agents used by the application; formatted \"agent\" or \"agent=arg1,arg2...\", where agent is either the path to a native library, without the platform-specific suffix, relative to the capsule root; the native library file(s) can be embedded in the capsule or listed as Maven native dependencies using the Native-Dependencies-... attributes.
 * `Repositories`: a list of Maven repositories formatted as `URL` or `NAME(URL)`
 * `Dependencies`: a list of Maven dependencies given as `groupId:artifactId:version[(excludeGroupId:excludeArtifactId,...)]`
 * `Allow-Snapshots`: If `true`, allows for SNAPSHOT dependencies (default: `false`)